Behavior Therapy Recommended as First Line of Treatment for Young Children with ADHD

 “The bottom line is we know parents want to do what is best for their children,” she says.
 “Behavioral therapy has been shown to help improve the symptoms of ADHD in young children.”

 The Vital Signs report calls for doctors, nurses, and allied health professionals who treat young children with ADHD to support parents by explaining the benefits of behavior therapy and referring parents for training in behavior therapy.
 This support includes following the guidelines on young childhood ADHD by the American Academy of Pediatrics and American Academy of Child and Adolescent Psychiatry for diagnosing and treating ADHD in young children.

 Healthcare providers for young children are encouraged to seek out and learn more about parent training providers in their communities and to refer parents of young children with ADHD for training in behavior therapy.
-Providers and parents can visit the CDC online at http://www.cdc.gov/ncbddd/adhd/behavior-therapy.html to find therapists who train parents in behavioral therapy.
+Providers and parents can visit Parent Training in Behavior Management for ADHD at to find therapists who train parents in behavioral therapy.

 “It’s encouraging to see the CDC not only emphasize the importance of BPT as a primary treatment for young children with ADHD, but also to underscore the need for greater availability of trained therapists to provide this critical service,” Dr. DuPaul says.
 “Hopefully the mental health community can be responsive to this important call to action.”

 For some young children, medication may still be necessary after behavioral therapy and parent training has been implemented.
 Adding medication as a support to behavioral therapy can be helpful at that point.